tjp20/CW25/README.md

 - Possible solution: Implement a "Challenge" mode where two players play simultaneously on separate boards, racing to achieve the highest score within a set time limit.
 This could be done locally by splitting the game screen or online using sockets.

+6. Next level button
+- Does not include a button to the next level
+- Possible solution: add the button in EndGame so that users can quickly switch to the next level seamlessly.
 ## New Java Classes

 1. MenuScreen.java